rnbwdsh/nintendo_hireme/README.md

 # Report - Hireme Nintendo Logic Reversing Challenge

+This is a solo project for the subject Master Project in AI (7.5 ECTS) in AI at JKU Linz by M. Vogl / k1155575.
+This project is licensed as [Creative Commons Zero v1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 * [Introduction](#introduction)
 * [Program disection - python](#program-disection---python)
 * [Basic Blocks - Cryptography and Logic](#basic-blocks---cryptography-and-logic)